 The Status Bar at the top of the screen displays on all the available Main Pages.
 As you move around any of the Main Pages, the current page's title briefly displays (3 seconds) and then is replaced by the Status Bar.
-The current settings and operational icons on the Status Bar are displayed as you use your Rino.
-The icons you may see are shown and described below:
+The current settings and operational icons on the Status Bar are displayed as you operate the unit.

-- 41111

-- New batteries installed
+The available icons are:

+- Battery Full (Each bar represents 1/4 charge)

-- Batteries are about 1/2 discharged
+- Battery 1/2 charge

-- Batteries are fully discharged.
-Install new batteries or recharge batteries.
+- Battery Empty

 - Using External Power

-- d ← Receiving Radio signal
+- Receiving Radio signal

-- (Jd-) Transmitting Radio signal
+- 다 Transmitting Radio signal

 - Backlight On

-- Radio On
+- d Radio On

-- Peer-To-Peer On/Location Ready to Send

-- Keylock On
+- Peer-To-Peer On/Location Ready to Send - Keylock On

 - ▲ Alarm Clock On

 - GPS On, Position Ready

 - GPS On, Position Not Ready

+- Compass On (Press and hold the Zoom key to turn the compass on/off)